Back to News

 Objective 1: Talk to “Really Cool Artists”

-Fortunately, according to Bobby, it’s been easy to “grab just about anyone” to guest on the show because the Academy itself is already filled with instructors and faculty that fit the “really cool artists” profile requirement.
+Fortunately, according to Bobby, it’s been easy to “grab just about anyone” to guest on the show because the Academy of Art itself is already filled with instructors and faculty that fit the “really cool artists” profile requirement.

 By “really cool,” he means artists and designers that are actively pursuing their craft in their respective industries, with some of them also taking the time to teach young, aspiring creatives, like the Academy’s students.